Beees835/iOS-Dev-Safety-App/README.md

 https://github.com/intitni/CopilotForXcode.git

 ## 5. Conclusion:

-I hope who ever going through this app can see the effort i have devoted.
-I have spent way more time than I am expected based on the suggested hours really.
-Yet, there are plenty of in perfections and minor bugs potentially.
-But I have tried my best to accomplish this assignment.
-Meanwhile, I hope you also enjoy the app I have created as my first ios app.
+I hope you also enjoy the app I have created as my first ios app.
 Lastly, thank you for your time going through this app.